It seems you are offline. Please check your connection and try again.

 A travel eSIM

-A data eSIM gets you online in Marrakesh, but plenty of them carry no real Morocco mobile line, so you still cannot receive an SMS code with it.
+A data eSIM gets you online in Marrakesh, but plenty of them carry no real Morocco mobile number, so you still cannot receive an SMS code with it.

 When a VoIP or eSIM actually makes sense